hack-bar/hack-bar.github.io/index.md

 * 19:00 - Dinner time
 * 23:00 - Doors close

-The definite timetable of 2023 is not online yet.
+The final Revision timetable of 2023 is not yet online.
 The [2022 version](https://2022.revision-party.net/events/timetable/) holds indications on what to expect.